markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to deploy an application, which is packaged in a container image, in a new project.
-The application e poses an HTTP endpoint and receives very few requests per day.
+The application exposes an HTTP endpoint and receives very few requests per day.
 You want to minimize costs.
 What should you do?

 - [ ] Deploy the container on Cloud Run.
 - [ ] Deploy the container on Cloud Run on GK.
-- [ ] Deploy the container on App Engine Fle ible.
+- [ ] Deploy the container on App Engine Flexible.
 - [ ] Deploy the container on Google Kubernetes Engine, with cluster autoscaling and horizontal pod autoscaling enabled.

 **[⬆ Back to Top](#table-of-contents)**